-The Model 222S alternately excites the two loop circuits.
+The Model 224 sequentially excites the four loop circuits.
 This eliminates the possibility of adjacent loop fields coupling together (crosstalk) when the loops are connected to the same detector.
 Each time the loop circuit is activated, loop data is obtained and recorded.
 The data is compared to previous samples for both the amount and rate of change.
-A slow rate of change, as is the case with environmental drift, is continuously tracked.
-If a rapid change exceeds a threshold set by the sensitivity level, the output is activated.
+A slow rate of change is continuously tracked, as in the case with environmental drift.
+If a rapid change exceeds a threshold set by the sensitivity level, then the output is activated.

 Each channel has a single, dual color (green / red) Detect / Fail LED indicator.
-The LED provides an indication of the channel's output state and loop failure conditions.
-Output state conditions are indicated when the Detect / Fail LED is illuminated in a green state.
-Loop failure conditions are indicated when the Detect / Fail LED is illuminated in a red state.
+The LED provides an indication of the channel's output state and loop failure condition.
+A vehicle presence is indicated when the Detect / Fail LED is illuminated in a green state.
+A loop failure condition is indicated when the Detect / Fail LED is illuminated in a red state.

-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will enter the programmed Fail-Safe or Fail-Secure mode of operation.
-The Detect / Fail LED will illuminate (red) to indicate that an Open Loop Failure or an inductance change condition of greater than +25% exists.
-The Detect / Fail LED will flash (red) at a one Hz rate to indicate a Shorted Loop Failure or an inductance change condition of greater than -25% exists.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will enter the Fail-Safe mode of operation.
+The Detect / Fail LED will illuminate (red) to indicate that an open loop failure or an inductance change condition of greater than +25% exists.
+The Detect / Fail LED will flash (red) at a one Hz rate to indicate a shorted loop failure or an inductance change condition of greater than -25% exists.
 Either indication will continue as long as the loop failure exists.
 If the loop self-heals, the channel will resume operation in a normal manner, except the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
 Any prior loop failure indication will continue until the detector is manually reset or power is removed.

 The Detect / Fail LED will illuminate (green) to indicate a vehicle presence in the loop area.
-If a prior Loop Failure condition has occurred and detection occurs, the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second followed by a single 750 millisecond flash (green).
-This prior Loop Failure indication will continue until the detector is manually reset or power is removed.
+If a prior Loop Failure condition has occurred and detection occurs, the Detect / Fail LED will flash red at a rate of three 50 millisecond flashes per second followed by a single 750 millisecond green flash.
+This prior loop failure indication will continue until the detector is manually reset or power is removed.

-In addition, the Reno A&E Model 222S has a Test Mode that thoroughly tests the detector module without the need for external test equipment.
-The Test Mode uses the microcontroller to verify the proper operation of the entire detector's input and output circuitry including switches, LEDs and outputs.
+In addition, the Reno A&E Model 224 has a test mode that thoroughly tests the detector module without the need for external test equipment.
+The test mode uses the microcontroller to verify the proper operation of the entire detector's input and output circuitry including switches, LEDs and outputs.
 Each channel's loop oscillator circuit can also be tested to verify the correct frequency range in each of the four frequency selections.

-The Model 222S Series is comprised of the following detectors:
+The Model 224 Series is comprised of the following detectors:

-Model 222S-R For applications calling for a two channel, 332 (170 Controller) rack mount detector with relay outputs and an audible detect signal (buzzer) that incorporates an integral Call / Test switch.
+Model 224-R For applications calling for a four channel, 2.00 wide (double width)

-Model 222S-SS For applications calling for a two channel, 332 (170 Controller) rack mount detector with solid state outputs and an audible detect signal
+rack mount detector with relay outputs and an audible detect signal rack mount detector with solid-state outputs and an audible detect signal (buzzer).

-(buzzer) that incorporates an integral Call / Test switch.
+(buzzer).